balintking/java-sudoku/README.md

-At the beginning Players have the option to set game modes in a menu.
+At the beginning the Player have the option to set game modes in a menu.

 There are three grid sizes:
 - 6x6